Road Trip: Tampa to Boca Raton

 Visitors pulling up to Camp Mack Road might feel the centuries rolling back as the Florida of yesteryear is showcased around Lake Kissimmee, Lake Tiger and Lake Rosalie.
 There’s plenty of Osceola County wildlife to spot, including bobcats, white-tailed deer, bald eagles and, yes, those famous Florida alligators.

-Experience Lake Kissimmee in a canoe, fishing vessel or join an airboat ride.
-Kissimmee Swamp Tours (4500 Joe Overstreet Rd.) have smaller boats that fit up to six people, along with headsets so you can hear the guide as you power through the headwaters of the Everglades.
+Plan to experience Lake Kissimmee, be it in a canoe, fishing vessel or via an airboat ride.
+Kissimmee Swamp Tours (4500 Joe Overstreet Rd.) have smaller boats that fit up to six people, along with headsets so you can hear the guide as you travel through the headwaters of the Everglades.

 Palm Beach County